Sofia2999/english-for-designers/07-year-in-review/index.md

  All that aside... let's add a few possitive words into this essey.

 I did learned a lot of things.
-I did find peace (to some extent).
+I did find "peace" (to some extent).
 I got to know Me a little more.
-So what did i learn?
-And how?
+Sometimes all this complaining seems stuppid.
+Nobody cares!
+But it would be lying if i said this year was amazing and full of memories.
+No. It sucked.
+But life goes on.
+There is a song, and the lyrics go
+"a 100 bad days made a 100 good stories, 100 good storie make me intresting at parties".
+And i do not party, but i do love this sentence.
 It's not all about "learning", but also about finding a way, acceptind and changing.